 Design, Characterization and Implementation of Next Generation Energy Storage

-Alan C. West, Samuel Ruben-Peter G. Viele Professor of Electrochemistry
+Alan West, CEEC co-Director and Samuel Ruben-Peter G. Viele Professor of Electrochemistry

-Daniel Steingart, Stanley-Thompson Associate Professor of Chemical Metallurgy
+Dan Steingart, CEEC co-Director and Stanley-Thompson Associate Professor of Chemical Metallurgy

 Renewable energy sources offer a sustainable solution to meet the energy needs of the future.
 To overcome the intermittency of solar and wind we are focusing on strategies to address energy storage and conversion using batteries, fuel cells, and electrolyzers in transformative ways.